Price Range (MSRP): $21,880 (Canyon) to $51,230 (Yukon XL)

 GMC’s entry-level pickup truck is the mid-size Canyon.
 The Canyon is smaller than GMC’s full-size options debuts alongside the closely related Chevrolet Colorado.
 There are two engine options and two cab sizes to choose from as well.

 The full-size Sierra 1500 pickup received a slew of changes last year including new exterior styling and new engines that increase both power and fuel economy.
 Models with the 6.2-liter V-8 get an eight-speed transmission and a Magnetic Ride Control adaptive suspension is optional.
 For 2017, SLE and higher trim levels have a newly available Elevation Edition Package that include an all-black exterior treatment, black 20-inch wheels, and HID headlights.

 For those who need more from their trucks, GMC has a pair of heavy-duty work trucks in the Sierra 2500HD and the Sierra 3500HD which have expanded cargo/towing capacity.

-GMC also builds a line of work vans, called the Savana 1500, Savana 2500, and Savana 3500 respectively.
+GMC also builds a line of work vans in the Savana 1500, Savana 2500, and Savana 3500.

 *MSRP and Invoice prices displayed are for educational purposes only, do not reflect the actual selling price of a particular vehicle, and do not include applicable gas taxes or destination charges.